Software Safety Demonstration and Idemnification: Reverse iteration

-The construction of automata provides that steps unfold in sequential fashion~-- that is, the next step becomes known after completing the current step.
+Our construction of automata has provided that configurations unfold sequentially~-- that is, the next configuration becomes known after completing the current configuration.
 Consequently automata inherit an intrinsic \Dquo{forward} orientation.
-It is also reasonable to inquire what may have occurred in previous steps.
-This question is the motivation for reverse inference, which considers automata operating backwards.
+It is also reasonable to inquire what configuration may have occurred previously.
+This question is the motivation for reverse iteration, which considers automata operating backwards.